Cookies & Cups > Recipes > Cookies > Cookie Bars > Chocolate Toffee Bars

 3. Bake for 10 minutes until just starting to golden up.

-1. Cream butter and sugars together until smooth.
+4. Make the cookie dough: Cream butter and sugars together until smooth.
 On medium add in your eggs and vanilla.
-Turn mixer to low and add in your dry ingredients (baking soda, salt and flour) stirring until just combined.
+Turn the mixer to low and add in your dry ingredients (baking soda, salt, and flour) stirring until just combined.
 Now add in your toffee chips and chocolate chips.

-3. When you crust is done remove from oven and let cool on a wire rack while you prepare the filling.
+6. When your crust is done remove it from the oven and let cool on a wire rack while you prepare the filling.

-1. In a medium saucepan melt your peanut butter chips, semi sweet chips, butter and sweetened condensed milk over low stirring frequently until completely melted.
+7. Prepare the fudge layer: In a medium saucepan melt your peanut butter chips, semi-sweet chips, butter, and sweetened condensed milk over low stirring frequently until completely melted.

-2. Pour middle fudge layer over the crust and spread evenly to coat.
-Then drop by spoonfuls the cookie dough topping evenly over the fudge layer.
+8. Assemble: Pour the middle fudge layer over the crust and spread evenly to coat.
+Then, drop the cookie dough by the spoonful evenly over the fudge layer.

-3. Bake 25 minutes until topping is set.
+9. Bake for 25 minutes until the topping is set.

 Notes